jcaromiq/goku/README.md

 Usage: goku [OPTIONS] --target <TARGET>

 Options:
+  -t, --target <TARGET>          Url to be request with operation Ej, GET http://localhost:3000/ if operation is empty, will be GET by default
-  -t, --target <TARGET>          Url to be requested -c, --clients <CLIENTS>        Number of concurrent clients [default: 1] -i, --iterations <ITERATIONS>  Total number of iterations [default: 1] -h, --help                     Print help
+  -c, --clients <CLIENTS>        Number of concurrent clients [default: 1] -i, --iterations <ITERATIONS>  Total number of iterations [default: 1] -h, --help                     Print help